Nettles Medicine

 Nettle Pesto

 Much like basil, nettle leaves can be turned into a delicious pesto.
-Blend them with garlic, olive oil, nuts (like pine nuts or walnuts), and parmesan cheese for a vibrant and nutrient-packed sauce that pairs perfectly with pasta, bread, or vegetables.
+Blend them with garlic, olive oil, nuts (like pine nuts or walnuts), and Parmesan cheese for a vibrant and nutrient-packed sauce that pairs perfectly with pasta, bread, or vegetables.

 Nettle Capsules or Powder